 25% can be classified as fast bone losers.
 They lose even more bone in less time.

-Therefore, one should tackle the problem of menopausal osteoporosis as early as possible to reduce the risk of osteoporosis and weakened bones.
+Therefore, one should tackle the problem of bone loss in menopause as early as possible to reduce the risk of osteoporosis and weakened bones.

 Menopause and osteoporosis have one thing in common, and that is age.
 Why do we point that out?